Book a computer including printing

 Will printing be available?

-Essential Printing and Scanning via a computer will be available.
-Please book a Computer session in order to access the printer at the library.
+Printing and scanning via a computer will be available.
+Please book a computer session in order to access the printer at the library.

 Will scanning be available?

 The following libraries have dedicated flatbed scanners linked to a computer:

 - Charlton Kings